top of page

 4. Set Ignore Version to No.

-5. Set a reminder to change ignore version to yes after a few weeks; if the app auto-updates itself in the future, we don't want Intune uninstalling it (having ignore version set to yes means that Intune will keep installing the uploaded version).
+5. Set a reminder to change ignore version to yes after a few weeks; if the app auto-updates itself in the future, we don't want Intune uninstalling it (having ignore version set to no means that Intune will keep reinstalling the uploaded version if a different version is detected).

 1. Create a new app listing and upload the new MSI file.